Local testing framework

-This topic explains how to test your code locally when working with the Snowpark library.
+This topic explains how to test your code locally when working with the Snowpark Python library.

-The Snowpark Python local testing framework allows you to create and operate on Snowpark Python DataFrames locally without connecting to a Snowflake account.
-You can use the local testing framework to test your DataFrame operations locally, on your development machine or in a CI (continuous integration) pipeline, before deploying code changes to your account.
-The API is the same, so you can either run your tests locally or against a Snowflake account, without making code changes.
+The Snowpark Python local testing framework is an emulator that allows you to create and operate on Snowpark Python DataFrames locally without connecting to a Snowflake account.
+You can use the local testing framework to test your DataFrame operations on your development machine or in a CI (continuous integration) pipeline before deploying code changes to your account.
+The API is the same, so you can run your tests either locally or against a Snowflake account without making code changes.

 Prerequisites